gerdemb/SQLiteChangesetSync/README.md

   - `pushed`: `Bool` - A flag indicating whether the changeset has been pushed to a remote repository.
   - `meta`: `String` - A JSON string containing metadata about the changeset.

+- **Note:**
+  `Changeset` objects are created internally by `ChangesetRepository`.
+Except for the `pushed` and `meta` properties, all other properties should be considered as read-only and not modified.

 ---

 ### `struct Head`